mikependon/RepoDB/RepoDb.Docs/limitations.md

-# RepoDb Limitations
+# RepoDB Limitations

 We would like you and the community of .NET to understand the limitations of the library before you decide using it.
-RepoDb is a micro-ORM that has some advance features built to address the advance use-cases.
+RepoDB is a micro-ORM that has some advance features built to address the advance use-cases.
 But, it also has its own limitations that may not work in all use-cases.

 **Disclaimer:** This page may not contain all the limitations as the other use-cases is not yet discovered.
 We will further update this page for any discoveries pertaining to the use-cases that cannot be supported (or impossible to support).